 The Company uses OTC equity swap positions to gain access to Chinese markets where the Company is not locally registered to trade directly.
-During the year the Company entered into an OTC equity swap contract related to Beigene, with Goldman Sachs as the counterparty.
+During the year the Company entered into an OTC equity swap contracts related to Brightgene Bio-Medical, Mabwell Shanghai Bioscience and Shanghai Runda Medical, with Goldman Sachs as the counterparty.
+See glossary beginning on page 100 for further details.